vinaydhegde/testdriven-site/src/_posts/blog/2018-04-16-tdd-with-react-jest-and-enzyme-part-one.md

 }
 ```

-Then import the CSS file in *Calculator.jsx*:
+Then import the CSS file in at the top of *Calculator.jsx*:

 ```jsx
 import './Calculator.css';